Counseling Psychologist Salary Guide: 2026 Earnings by State

 Ready to start your journey?
 Explore accredited online Psy.D. programs or combined master’s and doctoral programs to begin your path toward a rewarding career in counseling psychology.

-May 2024 U.S. Bureau of Labor Statistics salary for Psychologists and Clinical and Counseling Psychologists.
-National labor market information and state labor market information also sourced from the U.S. Department of Labor.
-Information based on national data, not school-specific information.
+May 2025 US Bureau of Labor Statistics salary figures for Psychologists (including clinical and counseling psychologists, school psychologists, industrial-organizational psychologists, and all other psychologists).
+Job growth projections are from the US Department of Labor-sponsored resource, Projections Central.
+Figures reflect state and national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed January 2025.
+Data accessed August 2026.

 author avatar